StereoD-Development/flaunch/doc/build_commands.md

   ]
 ```

-This command will always print out `"I'll go no matter what!"` but, unless `--some-arg` is passed to the command line of `fbuild`, it's not going to happen!
+This command will always print out `"I'll go no matter what!"` but, unless `--some-arg` is passed to the command line of `fbuild`, the additional commands are not going to happen!

+You'll notice that this command type takes an additional `COMMAND_LIST`.
+In the event the `<required_argument>` is not present and the additional list is available, those commands will be run.
+Think of this as a simple `if`/`else` block.

 ## Clause Conditional Commands
 ```
 - clause: <python_evaluated_clause>
   commands: COMMAND_LIST
+  else_commands: COMMAND_LIST
 ```

 This is a conditional execution that takes in a string an evaluates it to determine in the branch should be run.
 This is for basic checks only and cannot run full scripts (see the `:PYTHON` command for that).